 My research interests mainly focus on formal methods for security and privacy.
 I design new verification techniques, algorithms and tools to effectively and efficiently analyze formal security properties.
-I generally enjoy research projects that combine both foundational contributions and practical applications, including analyzing real-life cryptographic protocols.
+I generally enjoy research projects that combine both foundational contributions and practical applications, including analyzing real-world cryptographic protocols.

 Download my CV (PDF)